Laureate’s COVID-19 Response

 How are you responding to the COVID-19 pandemic?

 The health and well-being of our students, faculty and staff is our first priority.
 We continue to follow the guidance of the World Health Organization and local authorities to determine the most appropriate action.
 We thank our faculty and staff for their flexibility, commitment and resilience as together, we do everything possible to deliver on our promise to each of our students.
-Back in March, our President and CEO, Eilif Serck-Hanssen, published this letter to Laureate students.
+Back in March, our President and CEO, Eilif Serck-Hanssen, published this letter to Laureate students, and followed up with another letter on June 23 which you can read here.

 We communicate with our students, faculty and staff on a regular basis.
 Everything listed below is a summary of what has been communicated to each of these critical stakeholders over the past weeks.

-We have acted quickly to leverage our existing technologies and learning platforms to serve students outside of the traditional classroom setting.
-Where possible, each of our universities have now transitioned all students to an online learning environment.
-You can read more about how we have been able to do this successfully, at scale, here.
+We acted quickly to leverage our existing technologies and learning platforms to serve students outside of the traditional classroom setting.
+All our universities effectively transitioned all students to an online learning environment and you can read more about how we were able to do this successfully, at scale, here.

 What does the COVID-19 pandemic mean for students in your major markets?

 In the U.S., Walden University has 50 years of proven experience in distance education.
 All classes were already delivered online and are continuing as normal.
-PhD residencies, field placements and in-person meetings have moved to virtual delivery.
+PhD residencies, field placements and in-person meetings moved to virtual delivery from March.

-In Brazil, all students have switched to remote and synchronous delivery, using Blackboard Collaborate technology.
+In Brazil, all students continue to access remote and synchronous delivery.

-In Chile, Universidad Andrés Bello (UNAB), Universidad de las Américas, Universidad Viña del Mar, and Instituto Profesional AIEP are delivering all classes online.
+In Chile, Universidad Andrés Bello (UNAB), Universidad de las Américas, Universidad Viña del Mar, and Instituto Profesional AIEP continue to deliver all classes online.

 In Peru, Universidad Peruana de Ciencias Aplicadas (UPC) transitioned to online delivery beginning March 23, Instituto de Educación Superior Cibertec transitioned to online delivery on March 30, and Universidad Privada del Norte (UPN) followed on April 6.
 All three institutions continue to deliver classes online.

-In Mexico, 100% of classes at both Universidad del Valle de México (UVM) and Universidad Tecnológica de México (UNITEC) are now being delivered online.
+In Mexico, 100% of classes at both Universidad del Valle de México (UVM) and Universidad Tecnológica de México (UNITEC) have been delivered online since March 23.

-In Australia, Torrens University Australia have successfully moved 100% of classes to online and remote delivery.
+In Australia, all Torrens University Australia classes continue with online and remote delivery.

 How well prepared is Laureate to sustain uncertainties related to the COVID-19 pandemic?

-As the COVID-19 crisis continues to evolve, we have activated our business continuity plans with the goal of minimizing business disruption and keeping our students, faculty, staff and communities safe and compliant with local health authority and government guidelines.
+As the COVID-19 pandemic emerged, we activated our business continuity plans with the goal of minimizing business disruption and keeping our students, faculty, staff and communities safe and compliant with local health authority and government guidelines.
+As well as transitioning to fully online delivery, we also effectively moved other essential functions, including student support services and marketing and enrollment to a fully remote environment.

-On May 7, we reported our First Quarter 2020 earnings, including information about how we have been impacted by the COVID-19 pandemic.
+On August 6, we reported our Second Quarter 2020 earnings, including information about how we continue to manage the impact of the COVID-19 pandemic.
 You can read our press release here.

 What is the role of education during times like this?